Sub Process

 7. Repeat Steps 3 through 6 as necessary for each Vocabulary required to validate Request data complies with its JSON schema.

-Click the Remove iconfrom the Vocabularies setting to remove a Vocabulary from assignment to this element.
+Click the Remove iconfrom the Vocabularies setting to remove a Vocabulary from assignment to this object.

-After one or more Vocabularies are assigned to a Sub Process element, the Vocabulary icon displays in that element.
+After one or more Vocabularies are assigned to a Sub Process object, the Vocabulary icon displays in that object.

 Advanced Panel Settings